netspective-studios/PgDCP/lib/README.md

     * Test that all extensions required are installed and will not throw runtime exceptions
     * Test that caller has permissions to all dependencies such as schemas, objects, and will not throw runtime exceptions
 * Add `[AGorS]_hook_*` for responding to external requests from CI/CD or other webhook consumers.
 The job of the hook might be something as simple as refreshing a materialized view or something more complicated such as rebuilding all schema objects.
+- See [Generating realistic user timestamps in SQL](https://www.narrator.ai/blog/generating-random-timestamps-in-sql/) for how to create synthetic timestamps for test data.

 Data Vault TODOs: